 - Individual Therapy: Individual therapy is a process where patients work one-on-one with an experienced mental health professional.
 This helps them understand themselves better as they work through challenging or powerful memories.

 - Group Therapy: This type of psychotherapy involves one or more therapists who lead groups of typically 5-15 people.
 Other forms of group therapy, like support groups, can be highly beneficial during recovery.

 Getting Benzo Addiction Treatment at Kingsway Recovery

 Are you struggling with benzodiazepine addiction?
 Is it someone you care about?
-People who abuse drugs often deny they even have a problem or they believe they can handle it themselves.
+People who abuse drugs often deny they even have a problem, or they believe they can handle it themselves.
 However, the best thing you can do at home is to recognize that there is a problem and help is necessary.

 Benzos change the chemistry of your brain, and quitting cold turkey can be dangerous.
 Treatment centers, such as Kingsway Recovery Center, are here to help you make your way to a successful, long-term recovery.
 We’re here to inform, encourage, and help you carry on with the rest of your life.
 Give us a call today.